miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 up home with you if you just give them a dormitory to rest in.
 Other monsters would like places to train, or build things.
 Build a graveyard to keep corpses and you may be able to raise the dead.
 Other types of undead will come to practice rituals in a ritual room.
-Animals are attracted into cages, where they can sleep (You may not want too many of those at this stage, although cave bears are quite tough and flying beasts will add their superior line-of-sight to a party).

 Direct Control of a Minion
 --------------------------